yancyribbens/bitcoin-hanger/README.md

 # bitcoin-mount
-Steps for running a bitcoin-full node and wallet address creation.
-The following steps will create a container with all the bitcoin dependencies, and then mount the latest bitcoin inside the container allowing the blockchain to be persisted.
-Lastly, steps for creating a wallet address are provided.
+The following steps will create a docker container with all the bitcoin dependencies installed, and then mount the latest bitcoin-core inside the container with two mounted volumes.
+The first volume mounts the bitcoin source code for installing and testing changes; the second volume mounts .bitcoin to the home directory for persisting the blockchain and wallet.
+Lastly, steps for creating a wallet address are described.

 ## Setup